 That is not a major worry as I had planned to build a new box after the engine installation is complete.
 There is plenty of room to swing this side of the box outboard allowing room for both the hoses and soundproofing.

-Click on picture to view at full resolution The old Racor fuel filter needed replacement.
+The old Racor fuel filter needed replacement.
 It had accumulated a good deal of tar in the bowl and it no longer met current code.

 Zahniser's recommended a smaller Racor filter than the installed one.
 They said the old filter was much larger than needed.
 At first I was reluctant to go with a smaller unit.
 The old tank sent a lot of junk along with fuel to the filter.
 The Racor caught all of it and still never clogged.
 I would change the filter cartridge every 100 hours or so and it would be black, but it never became so dirty it shut off the fuel flow to the engine.
 If that had ever happened I would have to bleed the fuel lines from the filter to the injectors.
 That is a very difficult task on the old Westerbecke and I was glad I never had to perform it.
 I was concerned that a smaller fuel filter would clog more quickly.